Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 ![Permissions](../media/ado-permissions-group.png)

-### 6. (optional) Configure repository branch policies
+### 6. Configure repository branch policies

-In order for the `AzOps Push` pipeline to run, set the repository `main` branch to [require build verification](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies) using the default settings.
+In order for the `AzOps Push` pipeline to run, set the repository `main` branch to [require build verification](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies) using most of default settings, but do define a path filter `/azops/*`.

 ![Build Policy](../media/ado-add-build-policy.png)